paralaxsd/System.Runtime.CompilerServices.Unsafe.Desktop/README.md

 If you need the functionality of the `Unsafe` class in your Desktop application and you don't want to pull in a myriad of assemblies drawn in via the original netcoreapp/netstandard dependency this project might be for you!

 ## How recent is this variant of Unsafe?
-The original il file was taken from [This Commit](https://github.com/dotnet/corefx/commit/64c6d9fe5409be14bdc3609d73ffb3fea1f35797).
+The original il file was taken from [this commit](https://github.com/dotnet/corefx/commit/64c6d9fe5409be14bdc3609d73ffb3fea1f35797).